 July 4, 2026 is not just another Independence Day.
-It marks 250 years since the Declaration of Independence was signed in Philadelphia, making this the biggest birthday celebration in American history.
-Here is everything you need to plan the perfect Fourth of July, from backyard cookouts to finding the best fireworks near you.
+It marks 250 years since the Declaration of Independence was adopted in Philadelphia, the biggest birthday celebration in American history.
+It also lands on a Saturday, so most of the country gets a three-day weekend.
+Here is how to plan the whole thing, from the backyard cookout to the fireworks finale.

-The America250 Foundation has been planning nationwide celebrations since 2020.
-Federal, state, and local events are in the works from coast to coast.
-Cities are competing to host the biggest fireworks shows, parades are getting longer, and communities across all 50 states are putting together festivals, reenactments, and public celebrations that will make 1976 look like a warm-up.
+The America250 Foundation has been planning since 2020, and events are in the works coast to coast.
+Cities are competing to host the biggest fireworks shows, parades are getting longer, and all 50 states have festivals and reenactments lined up.
+The next milestone like this is 2076.
+Most of us will not be around for that one.

 |